pombredanne/https-github.com-z88dk-z88dk.wiki-/FarMemory.md

 *The _far suffix is used to distinguish between near and far allocation methods.*

-# "crt" functions
+### "crt" functions

-The compiler will generate various calls to functions whenever data is required to be accessed from a far location, these are used to pick up the various primitive datatypes from far memory (it has no knowledge of the actual implementation of far memory).
+sccz80 will generate various calls to functions whenever data is required to be accessed from a far location, these are used to pick up the various primitive datatypes from far memory (it has no knowledge of the actual implementation of far memory).

-### Reading routines
+#### Reading routines

-These have entry ehl = memory pool address:
+These have entry ehl = far address address:

 	lp_gchar   - read char
 	Exit:   a=l = byte at that location